ssandoval16/psy120l-final-report/README.md

 Published
 June 6, 2026

-About This Report
-This reproducible report documents the data preparation, variable construction, descriptive statistics, primary analyses, and figures for this study.
+Concerning This Report The data preparation, variable production, descriptive statistics, principal analysis, and figures for this study are all documented in this reliable report.

-The report is intended to accompany a manuscript-style research paper.
-It is not the full paper itself.
-Instead, it shows how the reported analyses were produced from the data using a transparent and reproducible Quarto workflow.
+The report is meant to go with a research paper in the form of a paper.
+It is not the entire document.
+Rather, it demonstrates how a clear and repeatable Quarto technique was used to generate the provided findings from the data.

-Study Overview
-This study examines whether emotional affect and mood-congruent word recall differed by mood condition, emotional affect, and their interaction.
+Study Overview: This study looks at how mood condition, emotional affect, and their interplay effect emotional affect and mood-congruent word memory.

 The design included one manipulated independent variable and one measured moderator: